SSAM-Net/SSAMNet-WoodMold-HSI-Data/README.md

 The pooled pixel-spectrum records were divided into calibration and test sets at an 80:20 ratio using stratified random sampling by mold-severity class with a fixed random seed of 42.

-The split was performed at the individual pixel-record level.
-The test dataset should therefore be interpreted as a pixel-level hold-out test set.